-However, JEDI-net requires very large amounts of computation and suffers from large inference latency [1], which makes its use problematic for real-time deployment on typical level 1 and high level trigger environments.
+However, JEDI-net requires very large amounts of computation and suffers from large inference latency [1], which makes its use problematic for real-time deployment in typical level 1 and high level trigger environments.
 This work proposes several optimizations to accelerate the GNN-based JEDI-net using high-level synthesis (HLS) on FPGAs.
 First, we propose custom strength reduction for matrix operations based on the characters of the JEDI-net, which avoids the expensive matrix multiplications of the adjacency matrix with the input feature matrix.
 It largely reduces the computation cost of JEDI-net and boosts the design throughput since the adjacency matrix is very large and matrix multiplication is costly.
 Second, we propose to adopt a column-major order instead of a conventional rowmajor order for the data layout of the intermediate results traversed along the hardware datapath, which benefits the computation of JEDI-net.
 It enables a coarse-grained pipeline with a low initiation interval (II) to improve the design throughput.
-With both of the above optimizations, our FPGA implementation of JEDI-net achieves a sub-microsecond initiation interval, which makes the model deployable at the collider trigger system that has strict latency constraints, while enabling the system to benefit from improved accuracy.
+With both of the above optimizations, our FPGA implementation of JEDI-net achieves a sub-microsecond initiation interval, which makes the model compatible to LHC conditions that has strict latency constraints, while enabling improved accuracy.